internet safety week

 By Kelvin Zimmer on Lumiun Blog

-Despite a 56% decrease in attacks in 2021, hijacking viruses are causing more significant losses.
+Despite a 56% decrease in attacks in 2021, ransomware is causing more significant damage.

 In Kaspersky Daily

-Megabank with 3.8 billion leaked data exposes Clubhouse’s fragility
+Megabank with 3.8 billion leaked data exposes Clubhouse's vulnerabilities.

-A supposed database with personal and telephone information of approximately 3.8 billion people around the world is for sale on a cybercriminal forum.
-If true, the mega file could contain personal information from more than half of the world's population.
+A supposed database containing personal and telephone information of approximately 3.8 billion people worldwide is being sold on a cybercriminal forum.
+If genuine, this massive file could contain personal information on more than half the world's population.

 By Lucas Santana on Tilt UOL

-395 thousand Pix keys were leaked from the Sergipe bank Banese
+395,000 Pix keys were leaked from the Sergipe-based bank Banese.

-In a statement released on Thursday night (30), Banese reported that its technical team detected “improper queries” to data related to 395,009 Pix keys from people who are not bank customers.
-These consultations, according to the bank, took place through access to two bank accounts belonging to the institution's account holders.
+In a statement released on Thursday night (30), Banese reported that its technical team detected “improper queries” to data related to 395,009 Pix keys belonging to people who are not clients of the bank.
+These queries, according to the bank, occurred through access to two bank accounts belonging to account holders of the institution.

 By Dácio Castelo Branco on Canaltech

-First half of 2021 closes with simultaneous cyberattacks on more than 50 Brazilian telecommunications companies
+The first half of 2021 ended with simultaneous cyberattacks on more than 50 Brazilian telecommunications companies.

-More than 50 Brazilian telecommunications companies suffered simultaneous DDoS attacks during the first half of 2021, which represents a growth of 16.17% compared to the first half of 2020.
+More than 50 Brazilian telecommunications companies suffered simultaneous DDoS attacks during the first half of 2021, representing a 16.17% increase compared to the first half of 2020.

 By Guilherme Petry in The Hack